wangziqi2016/Kernel/src/doc/general.md

 we instruct qemu to load a compiled 1.44MB standard floppy disk file.
 The disk file is located under ``bin`` directory and is named ``bootdisk.img``.
 More details of the internal format of the disk image will be disclosed below.

 In order to test, type ``make qemu`` under the root and the qemu window should pop up.
+Use ``make run`` to run bochs which is our secondary way of testing.

 In order to convert a global line number (as a result of combining module files before assmebly, see below) to the line number in the corresponding file before concatenation, use command ``LINE=[line # in global file] make peekfile``, and